-If you are interested in becoming an amateur radio operator and want to do a weekend course, the Albury Wodonga Amateur radio club is holding a weekend foundation course on Sat-Sun 20th -21th August in Wodonga.
+If you are interested in becoming an amateur radio operator and want to do a course, please contact us.
+The cost is $30 for the course.
+Please contact us or more information.

 Jamboree Of The Air

 Every 3rd Weekend of October the Scouting and Guide movement hold JOTA/JOTI The biggest group assembles at Camp Nelson near Howlong, NSW.

 January each year sees a group of AWARC members head for the High Plains to do comms for the Roof Top Run.

 In times of natural disasters, radio amateurs throughout the world provide support communications, and sometimes the only communications immediately after a disaster.
 When Cyclone Tracey hit Darwin in 1974 virtually the only communication out of the area was by a radio amateur who hooked his transceiver up to a car battery, and let the world know that Darwin needed help.